PrestaShopCorp/docs.cloud.prestashop.com/docs/src/13-UI-Kit/radio/README.md

 ### Basic Use

-For single radio component that you use, replace the structure above with the following structure:
+For single radio button components, replace the structure above with the following structure:

 ```html
 <div class="puik-radio">